 He was born in Malaga and lived in Malaga until the age of 10.

-Museo Picasso is set in beautiful 16the century Buenavista Palace and only 200 m from the house where Picasso was born.
+Museo Picasso is set in the beautiful 16th-century Buenavista Palace and only 200 m from the house where Picasso was born.

 The queues for visiting the Picasso Museum are often long.
-I’d recommend booking tickets in advance to skip the lines: Museo Picasso Málaga: Ticket & Audioguide
+I’d recommend booking tickets in advance to skip the lines: Málaga: Museo Picasso Málaga Entry Ticket.
+Admiring Picasso’s work at the Picasso Museum is one of the top 5 things to do in Malaga.

 The Picasso Birthplace Museum is set in the building where the artist was born in 1881.